ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-There is no direct correlation between API and ABI stability of the library within ROS distributions.
-This package should be pinned to a particular RTI-Connect-DDS version to be considered high quality.
+Without a clear versioning policy for `rti-connext-dds`, ROS distributions may need declare specific versions of `rti-connext-dds` that they support to ensure API and ABI stability within a ROS distribution.

 ## Change Control Process [2]